 20) What rules apply to flights including flight delays?

 Civil Aviation Authority regulations specify that both the outbound and inbound sections of the air ticket must be used.
 In the event that the outbound flight is not used, the passenger will not be allowed to return on the inbound charter flight.
 Should anyone check-in less than 90 minutes before the ticketed departure time, admission to the flight is likely to be refused.
 Should anyone be refused admission to the flight or to the destination country by the airline or government authority, then we are powerless to assist and cannot be held responsible.
 In all such cases we will not be liable for any costs involved.
-International flights can be operated by First Choice, BMI, Monarch Airlines or any other airline operating CAA licensed aircraft.
+International flights can be operated by Monarch Airlines, Small Planet, Germania, Thomas Cook, Aegean Airline, British Airways, Thomson or any other airline operating CAA licensed aircraft.
 When you travel with a carrier, the Conditions of Carriage of that carrier apply, some of which limit liability.
 Such conditions are the subject of international agreements between countries.
-We draw your attention to the conditions regarding delayed flights and point out that the conditions printed on your tickets apply and we cannot accept any additional responsibility for delays over those stipulated by the carrier.
+We draw your attention to the conditions regarding delayed flights and point out that we cannot accept any additional responsibility for delays over those stipulated by the carrier.
 This brochure is the responsibility of the tour operator.
 It is not issued on behalf of, and does not commit, the airline(s) mentioned herein, or any airline whose services are used in the course of the tour(s).